AHangstefer/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Closure is used in the first and second function.
+The result of the anonymous function is being return, or out of it's closure/scope to be used by the higher function "personalDice".

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+Dans name is always the same but the number is different because of the inner function and the Math that's being used.
+If we call Zoe's variable, the name will change to Zoe.
+IF other variables were made in order to use other names, those names would be used in the function.

 c.
 What is the lexical scope of `newRoll`?

+'newRoll' variabe is confined to the inner function and can not be used outside of it, but the value of newRoll is used outside because it has been returned.

 ### Task 3 - Stretch Goals